Cheesecake is a favorite dessert in my family. I mean, what’s not to love about a dessert made of cheese?

 With the stand mixer on low add the sour cream, beat for a minute, then scrape down the sides of the bowl.
 Slowly add the sugar.
 Stop the mixer.
 Scrape down the bottom and sides of the bowl.
 Beat for another minute or 2 until light and fluffy.
 Add the egg mixture in 2 additions, scraping down the bowl between each addition.
 Beat on low until fully combined.

-Fill the roasting pan with warm water about halfway up the sides of the springform pan.
-(I usually just heat it in a tea kettle.)
+Fill the roasting pan with hot water about halfway up the sides of the springform pan.
 Be careful not to splash any water into the cheesecake pan or inside the foil.

 Put the pan in the oven and bake until the cheesecake is just barely set in the center, 55-65 minutes.
 It will still jiggle slightly, but shouldn’t slosh in the center when moved.

 Use a culinary torch to caramelize the sugar on the surface.
 Place the torch flame about 4 inches above the cake and apply direct heat to the sugar.
-Move the torch in small circles until it takes on an even, golden color.
+Constantly move the torch in small circles until it takes on an even, golden color.

 Wait about a minute, then sprinkle on the remaining 1 1/2 tablespoons of sugar and repeat the torching process.